M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 ### :coffee: <span style="color: aqua">Prove: Everything in Java is an object.</span> :question:
 It could be argued that everything in java is an object as a great deal inherits from the object class. ```java.lang.Object```.
-But, Java makes use of primatives: byte, short, int, long, boolean, char, float, and double which themselves are not objects.
+But, Java makes use of primitives: byte, short, int, long, boolean, char, float, and double which themselves are not objects.
 Not 100%.
 Java does not satisfy all the OOP conditions (predefined types must be objects) because it uses eight primitive data types(Boolean, byte, char, int, float, double, long, short) which are not objects.

 ### :coffee: <span style="color: aqua">Difference between constructor vs. method?</span>
 A method is a block of code which only runs when it is called.
 You can pass data, known as parameters, into a method.
 Methods are used to perform certain actions and are an ordinary member of a class used to describe a behavior of some object / class.